swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 4. Exclusivity of writes is not enforced
 5. Initialization of any particular memory address is not ensured

-I.e., it is unsafe in all the ways `UnsafeBufferPointer`-passing closure APIs are unsafe in addition to being unsafe in exclusivity and in initialization.
+in other words, it is unsafe in all the same ways as `UnsafeBufferPointer`-passing closure APIs, in addition to enforcing neither exclusivity nor initialization state.

 Loading an uninitialized non-`BitwiseCopyable` value leads to undefined behavior.
 Loading an uninitialized `BitwiseCopyable` value does not immediately lead to undefined behavior, but it produces a garbage value which may lead to misbehavior of the program.